rodrifernandez094/diceGame/README.md

 # diceGame
-Simple dice game build using html, css and javascript.
+Simple dice game builded using html, css and javascript.